SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 #### Mind Your Brand{#brand}

 This is sort of the apex of value learned here in my experiment and adventure.  *Everything* you do reflects on you and your brand.
 Are you the person that has to be *right all the time*?
 Do you resort to trolling or other coercive tactics to will your "opponent" to your way?
 Do you even see to the world as being branched into "opponent" and "proponent?"
 Or do you see the world as fragmented, collective whole?
 Perhaps somewhere in between?
-Or maybe even something even more involved?

-All of these aspects (and many many more) speak to your character and resulting brand as such.
+All of these aspects (and many many more) speak to your *[character](https://youtu.be/YgxACD-rL5c)* and resulting brand as such.

 Attempting to coerce another human being with aforementioned -- or, really, *any* -- tactics as above is not only ineffective, it's *childish*.
 It's selfish and self-centered.
-Yes, you might throw down some epic flame on a forum some where -- and yes, in its own right it's extraordinary prose and you can pat yourself on the back -- but in the end, you have attempted to dominate the indomitable, the fellow human spirit that runs as wild as you do.
+Yes, you might throw down some epic flame on a forum some where -- and yes, in its own right it's extraordinary prose and you can pat yourself on the back -- but in the end, you have attempted to dominate the indomitable: the fellow human spirit that runs as wild and free as you yourself do.
 You have not only fostered *ill will*, but now it will no doubt make its way back to you in some form.
 As such, you should...

 #### Choose Your Energy Carefully